fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 Think back to Popkin.
 We don't need to compare 7CT to Herodotus or medieval chroniclers, but it might be worth considering how much the global ecology idea central to Patel and Moore is related to the universal histories of the Enlightenment.
 Or how much their history immersed in capitalist markets might remind us of the _Annales_ school that employed an economic analysis to study history at large scales.
 If we see in 7CT such similarities to such \"big picture\" history, perhaps it's actually a bit old-fashioned.

-Two parts to your assignment for FRIDAY:
+Two parts to your assignment for FRIDAY (give each roughly equal space [~450 words]):

-- As a historiographical expert, how would you characterize how 7CT as a history book fits into the genre?
+- As a historiographical expert, how would you characterize how 7CT fits into the genre of history?
 How does it draw from traditional approaches and more (post) modern ones?
 How does it depart from the kinds of texts we've read about?
 What are its strengths and weaknesses AS A WORK OF HISTORY?
+Be as specific as possible.
 - Think back to the 1619 Project Critique and the idea of re-centering historical narratives.
-Present BOTH ADVANTAGES AND DISADVANTAGES of having the reading of this book a high school graduation requirement.
+Present BOTH ADVANTAGES AND DISADVANTAGES of requiring this book to graduate from high school (don't argue the philosophical question of whether any one book should be required or not; just pretend that SOME book is going to be required regardless).
 You may have a strong opinion on this question, but you must present BOTH SIDES of the argument equally well.
 "%}